ludocode/onramp/docs/virtual-machine.md

 Most of these changes were made to simplify VMs at the expense of some complexity in the libc and bootstrap.

 The best commit representing version 0 is probably [8ace5628](https://github.com/ludocode/onramp/blob/8ace5628af12329c02f7bcd46f4f00b47f82beb0/docs/virtual-machine.md), although changes were made before and after this commit with the same version number.
+The spec at that commit is assumed by the vminfo tool for version 0.

 <!--